alexisgiobbi/Audacity-Work/PICTURES.md

 ![image](https://user-images.githubusercontent.com/71287088/192175832-a01c3b28-d054-4c9a-9668-89c574387666.png)

-I recorded the dialogue of the main character and I had a friend do the dialogue for the boy character.
+I recorded myself for the dialogue of the main character and I had a friend do the dialogue for the boy character.
 The most time-consuming part of the project was cutting together these two audios and making it sound natural.
 I inserted silence in places where I wanted to pause for effect and also pause *for* effects, so they could have time to play by themselves.
 Because the main track has both narration and dialogue, I used reverb on the dialogue to try to emulate a conversation in a room, and to differentiate from the narration.
 I played around with all sorts of distortion and pitch shifting for the boy's dialogue to give it a more creepy feel.

 ### 3. Background noises